Skip to main contentSkip to navigation

 What is the PC-3000 SSD workflow for a Phison PS3111-S11 in ROM mode?

 Four steps.
 First, detect the ROM mode handshake over the SATA bus.
-Second, inject a volatile microcode loader (LDR) that matches the silicon revision and NAND type into the controller's SRAM.
+Second, inject a volatile microcode loader (LDR) that matches the silicon revision and NAND type into the controller's volatile memory.
 Third, dump the raw NAND pages through vendor commands and reverse the deterministic XOR scrambling.
 Fourth, reconstruct the FTL from surviving page metadata and image the data sector by sector.
 Pricing for this work is $600–$900 for SATA drives.

 How is Silicon Motion BSY state different from Phison ROM mode?

-Phison enters ROM mode with a momentary pin short during power-up; the controller answers VSCs from its bootloader and accepts a loader into SRAM.
+Phison enters ROM mode with a momentary pin short during power-up; the controller answers VSCs from its bootloader and accepts a loader into volatile memory.
 Silicon Motion SM2258 and SM2259 controllers require a permanent short of the ROM_CS or UART_TX test pad throughout initialization to enter Safe Mode (Techno Mode).
 Without the permanent short, the SM2258 stalls at the FTL initialization stage and holds the SATA BSY bit high forever, so the host cannot issue any commands.

 Why does chip-off NAND extraction fail on modern NVMe SSDs?